VA SBA Loans

 - Closing costs and soft costs can be financed. making 90% loan to cost and in many cases 100%+ commercial financing possible

 - Long term, fully amortized loans with no calls, balloons, re-qualifying or refinancing required

 - Zero down or 10% down payment/equity injection when most commercial lenders require at least 20% down

-- 25 year fixed rates are available commercial property
+- 25 year fixed rates are available for commercial real estate

 - 10 year fixed rates are available for business acquisitions